50 Places to Find a Monarch Chrysalis + Helpful Ideas to give Caterpillars more Places to Pupate

 17. House Siding

 This idea was given by several people in the community who have found chrysalises close to home.
-Community member Joy G. said this is the only chrysalis she has ever found outside…
+Recently, we discovered the first caterpillar/chrysalis forming a chrysalis on our house:

 18. Fence Slats- underneath